brijmohan/lid-convex-comb/README.md

 The setup requires installation of RNNLM and SRILM.
 Please download and install them before proceeding to install this package.

 * RNNLM: untar `src/rnnlm-0.4b.tgz` and run `make` inside the extracted folder to build the RNNLM package.
-Update the RNNLM path in `train_phonotactics.sh`.
+Update the RNNLM path in `src/train_phonotactics.sh` and `src/test.sh`.
 * SRILM: Follow the instructions at given [link](http://www.speech.sri.com/projects/srilm/download.html) to install.

 Finally you must have have `ngram-count`, `ngram` and `rnnlm` in your PATH.